kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 If the absolute value of the common ratio $r$ is less than $1$, i.e.,
 $$\lvert{r}\rvert < 1
 $${#eq:commonratio} then the infinite series will converge to a finite limit.
-If you need to be convinced about @eq:commonratio, take a look at @fig:x-to-n and you will hopefully be persuaded!
+If you need to be convinced about the condition in @eq:commonratio, take a look at @fig:x-to-n and you will hopefully be persuaded!
 Again, note the vital place enjoyed by $0$ and $1$ in the game called mathematics.\emojifont :wink: \normalfont

 So, what is the sum to infinity?
 The time-honoured formula is $\frac{a}{1-r}$, which in our case, works out to:
 $$